Atomistica/lammps-netcdf/README.md

 * A variable "atom_types" (of dimension "atom") that contains the LAMMPS atom type.
-* Any number of additional variables corresponding to per atom scalar, vector or tensor quantities within LAMMPS.
+* Any number of additional variables corresponding to per atom scalar, vector or tensor quantities available within LAMMPS.
 Tensor quantities are written in Voigt notation.
-And additional dimension "Voigt" of length 6 is created for this purpose.
+An additional dimension "Voigt" of length 6 is created for this purpose.

 NetCDF files can be directly visualized with the following tools:
 * Ovito (http://www.ovito.org/).
 Ovito supports the AMBER convention and all of